therealsphinx/support.balsamiq.com/content/desktop/winshortcuts.md

 ## On Windows Vista and Windows 7

-You can follow the steps on [Microsoft's Help Center](https://support.microsoft.com/en-us/kb/967893) to disabled the keyboard command.
+You can follow the steps on [Microsoft's Help Center](https://support.microsoft.com/en-us/kb/967893) to disable the Windows shortcut, which will fix the issue in Mockups for Desktop.

 ***